danvk/aoc2024/README.md

 It's kind of Eric to put a boundary wall around his grids.
 It means you don't need any bounds checking.

+OK, that was definitely not what I was expecting!
+I think this is just going to be annoying.
+My swapping trick won't work.
+Instead, I need two recursive functions: one to check if shoving is feasible, and one to actually do it.

 ## Day 16

 I copy/pasted the text from the problem page that I'd loaded on my phone.
 This works surprisingly well!